arista-netdevops-community/cvp-in-gcp/README.md

 You must have ansible installed for provisioning to work.
 You can check installation instructions [here][ansible-install].

 ##  3. <a name='Quickstart'></a>Quickstart
-These steps assume that you created a profile following the steps in the [gcloud client](#gcloudclient) section:
+These steps assume that you created a profile following the steps in the [gcloud client](#gcloudclient) section.
+You must also be in the project's directory (`cvp-in-gcp`):
 - Activate the profile:

 ```bash